CGCBRR/devsecops-exam-starter/README.md

 USER node
 ```

 The official Node image ships with a built-in `node` user (UID 1000).
 Running as this user instead of `root` follows the **principle of least privilege**.
-If an attacker exploits the application (e.g., through a vulnerable dependency), they are confined to an unprivileged account and cannot:
+If an attacker exploits the application, they are confined to an unprivileged account and cannot:

 - Modify system binaries
 - Install packages
 - Escalate to root inside the container
-- Access host files owned by root (if the container is compromised)
+- Access host files owned by root

-**Key subtlety:** `USER node` alone is not sufficient — the `COPY` instruction also needs `--chown=node:node` so that the non-root user owns the files it reads.
-Without this, the app can start as `node` but fail to read its own source code.
+**Key subtlety:** `USER node` alone is not sufficient — the `COPY` instruction also needs `--chown=node:node`, otherwise the non-root user cannot read its own source files.

-Verification screenshot: see [Non-root user](#-setup-instructions) above.

 ### What `.dockerignore` Accomplishes